Kelly-QY/Kelly-QY.github.io/_pages/about.md

 <div style="text-align: justify;">
 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. candidate at the School of Physics, Xi’an Jiaotong University, and a visiting Ph.D. student in the Department of Chemistry and Biochemistry at the University of Maryland (UMD) & the Institute for Bioscience and Biotechnology Research (IBBR).
+I am currently a Ph.D. candidate at the School of Physics, Xi’an Jiaotong University, and a visiting Ph.D. student in the Department of Chemistry and Biochemistry at the University of Maryland (UMD)/the Institute for Bioscience and Biotechnology Research (IBBR).
 </div>
 <div style="text-align: justify;">
 My research focuses on establishing Sorcin as a model system for investigating protein aggregation.
 Single-particle cryo-electron microscopy (cryo-EM) and molecular dynamics (MD) simulations serve as the principal techniques in my research.
 Outside the lab, I enjoy swimming and hiking.